jamespericles/Express-Note-Taker/README.md

 ### <a name="Contributing"></a>Contributing

 Anyone is welcome to iterate on my work and may contact me at my email below with any questions relating to the project or the license.

-### <a name="Tests"></a>Tests

-All tests were conducted using Postman besides running a local server on my machine to ensure all pathways worked.

 ### <a name="Questions"></a>Questions